-- Public blockchain – is the type of chain, any participant can read, add transactions to and expect them to get included as long as they are valid; and participate in the consensus process – that is determine whether a new block should be added to the chain.
+It is the type of chain, any participant can read, add transactions to and expect them to get included as long as they are valid; and participate in the consensus process – that is determine whether a new block should be added to the chain.
 All the actions on the public blockchain are secured by cryptographic verification mechanisms such as proof-of-work or proof-of-stake.
 Such chains are usually characterized as “fully decentralized” as there’s no single controlling authority to govern the consensus process.

-- Consortium blockchains – is the type of blockchain, where the consensus processes are governed by a selected set of nodes (or entities).
+It is the type of blockchain, where the consensus processes are governed by a selected set of nodes (or entities).
 For instance, there’s one company with 15 board members, each of whom operates one node.
 To validate a new block, 10 out 15 members should sign it.
 Consortium blockchains can have a public or restricted right to be read.
 Some chains also allow the general public to add only a limited number of queries and add new blocks only to selected parts of the blockchain.
 Typically, such blockchains are characterized as “partially centralized”.

-- Fully private blockchains – the write permissions here are centralized to one node.
+The write permissions here are centralized to one node.
 The right to read may be public or restricted to certain participants only.
 For instance, such chains can be used for internal database management within a single company.

-Pic 1.
-Permissioned or Unpermissioned Ledger
+Pic 2.
+Permissioned or Unpermissioned Ledger.

 The access control mechanism for private and consortium blockchains can vary depending on the owners’ needs.
 Some of the common options here are the following: